Congratulations! You prototyped an idea and have proven that it has a bright future as a real-life, functional product. Now what?

 Prototyping is often the phase that precedes patenting and the investigation of manufacturing, licensing, and retailing options.
 But as your business development plans continue, it’s important to make sure your product development progress does not stall.
 You have work to do to transform your early prototype into the polished, perfect product that will eventually hit shelves.

-The original prototype you create—whether a 3-D model for a more basic physical result or a detailed virtual animation for a large-scale process-based invention—is made for the sole purpose of proving your idea works.
+The original prototype you create—whether a 3-D model for a more basic physical product or a detailed virtual animation for a large-scale process-based invention—is made for the sole purpose of proving your idea works.
 It doesn’t have to be perfect; it just needs to work.

 But after you’ve established viability, you can start refining your prototype to improve functionality and correct flaws.
 You may end up making two or three more prototypes, each better than the last.
 And trust us: if the process makes you feel like you’re a prototype design lab, you’re on the right track.